 - If you are adding a side extension, this must be single-storey with a width of no more than half that of the original house

 If your design falls out of these conditions, you will require planning permission regardless of whether you are adding an extension or knocking down internal walls.
 If you have any doubts, you should check with your local planning department before proceeding with your plans.

 If they consent within 14 days to the work, then you can begin.
 If they don’t, you and your neighbour will need to appoint a party wall surveyor (this may or may not be the same company) to draft up a party wall ‘award’, which describes how work will proceed.

-Send a Full Plans application to the local authority, where you pay a fee and the building inspector visits the site at the various stages of the build and inspects the work as it proceeds.
+Send an application to the local authority, where you pay a fee and the building inspector visits the site at the various stages of the build and inspects the work as it proceeds.

-Your work will require Building Regulations approval to ensure that the minimum design and construction standards are achieved.
+A kitchen extension will require building regulations approval to ensure that the minimum design and construction standards are achieved.

 Most kitchen extensions will need to meet a minimum set of technical standards.